Our Boards include local government administrators and elected officials who are accountable to you.

 His experience includes 10 years in the Texas House of Representatives, where he worked for three speakers of the House and directed a committee staff.
 He has since used that experience in Denton ISD’s attempts to deal with school finance and governance issues.

 Stafford served on the board of the Texas Association of School Boards for 12 years, including service as president.
-As a committed volunteer, he participates in fundraising activities for the Boy Scouts of America and the Children’s Advocacy Center for Denton County.
+As a committed volunteer, he participates in fundraising activities for the Boy Scouts of America, Board of Directors of Communities in Schools of North Texas, Denton County Central Appraisal District, MASBA Board of Directors, and the Denton Chamber of Commerce

 Dan Troxell is the executive director of the Texas Association of School Boards (TASB).
 He has more than 30 years of experience as a public school leader and was named the TASB Superintendent of the Year in 2008.